dmcbx/AUTO-DRAW-BOT/README.md

 1. Go to the **[Releases Page](https://github.com/dmcbx/AUTO-DRAW-BOT/releases)**.
 2. Download the `AutoDrawingBot-Setup-v1.0.exe` file.
 3. Run the installer.
 It will install the app, add it to your Start Menu, and create a Desktop shortcut.
-4. The installer will also automatically install any required Microsoft VC++ components for you.

 ### 2. For Developers (Running from Source) 🧑‍💻